 - $30 for 15 days

 - $50 for 30 days

 - $125 for 90 days

-If you want to further extend your stay, you can to it by applying for visa extention fees.
+If you want to extend your stay further, you can do it by applying for visa extension fees.
 You can extend your visa for 15 Days which will cost you $45 and $3 per day for additional days.

 Required Permits for Annapurna Circuit Trek

 You will require two permits to trek in the Annapurna region.
-You will have to show these permit at various checkpoint along the trail.
+You will have to show these permits at various checkpoints along the trail.
 The Annapurna Circuit Trek permits and its costs are as follows:

 Trekkers Information Management System Card (TIMS)

 - SAARC personals: NPR 600, about $6 for the individual trekkers, and NPR 300, about $3 for groups.